atanasgalchov/AgileDotNetHtml/coding-guidelines.md

 * ❌ DO NOT: Leave empty rows inside members type group.
 * ❌ DO NOT: Leave empty rows more than one.

-:information_source: *Why: Using the same class structure allows you to find easy, things which you looking for regardless of when and who is wrote the code.*
+:information_source: *Hint: Using the same class structure allows you to find easy, things which you looking for regardless of when and who is wrote the code.*

 # Naming Conventions